FAQs: Questions from companies who receive a letter from FRC about their report and accounts

 My company does not have a premium listing – we are not even listed and do not have an Audit Committee.
 Would the Conduct Committee expect me to disclose the fact that my last report and accounts had been subject to review and to include the same type of information expected of Audit Committees of premium listed companies?

 As explained above, the fact that a company has had its report and accounts reviewed is likely to be of general interest to any reader of the next year’s accounts.
 The Conduct Committee encourages all Boards to be transparent about the extent of any interaction with the FRC’s CRR function in its subsequent report and accounts.

-Your Operating Procedures explain that the FRC will periodically publish lists of the companies whose reports have been reviewed and where its enquiries are now closed.
-Will you publish any additional information about the review or its outcome?
+Your Operating Procedures explain that the FRC will periodically publish lists of the companies whose reports have been reviewed (where its enquiries are now closed) and summary findings, with my agreement.
+What information will be included in the summary findings?

-Will you tell me when you are going to publish the name of my company?
+Will you tell me when you are going to publish the name of my company and summary findings?

 Yes.
-As a matter of courtesy, we will let you know when we are going to publish our reference to your review.
+As a matter of courtesy, we will let you know when we are going to publish this information.